 Special Topics: Global Health in Ghana: This program asses the healthcare situation in Ghana and the challenges that face the system.
 Global Health in Ghana is an immersion experience that counts for 2 credit hours.

 London Experience: Want to explore the Arts in London?
 Students enrolled in this program have the amazing opportunity to experience theatre, architecture, art, and music in London.
 Through a series of activities, students connect what they have learned to the culture, politics, and history of the city.
 There are two options for course load.
 Student may opt to take a 4 or 2 credit course.
 The 2 credit course involves all of the same activities, but half the workload.
 However, students that choose to take the 4 credit course satisfy the Fine and Performing Arts Discovery Requirement.
 Participants in this program get to visit sites around London, as well as Oxford, Stratford upon Avon, and Hampton Court.

-Alexander Hall Residential Learning Community: Alexander Hall is open to first year students only.
+Alexander Hall is open exclusively to first-year students.
 Through a community that fosters academic support, students work with one another to achieve similar goals.
 Living learning communities (LLC) are highly beneficial, especially during the first year of college.
 Students profit from faculty interaction, as well as support from peers.
-LLCs foster personal growth as students learn to work both on their own an as part of a team.
+LLCs foster personal growth as students learn to work both on their own and as part of a team.
 In order to be a part of the Alexander Hall community, students must enroll in one of the five courses connected to the program.
 Currently, those courses include:

 - First Year Writing (English 401)